consequently/consequently-hugo/content/presentation/2015/ctc-seminar.md

 +++

 I'm giving a research seminar on May 1 at the [Catholic Theological College](http://www.ctc.edu.au/).
+The details are [listed here in PhilEvents](http://philevents.org/event/show/17580).

 *Abstract*: In this talk, I will explore some of the connections between logic and philosophy of language on the one hand, and theology&mdash;or religious practice&mdash;on the other.